retail manager easily managing supply chain

 How Order.co can eliminate common retail supply chain challenges

-Retailers face the same challenges in getting the right supplies to run their businesses as in procuring inventory.
+Retailers face the same challenges in getting the right supplies to run their businesses as they do in procuring inventory.
 Suppliers that produce bags, printer paper, packaging materials, display products, and other key supplies face similar headwinds to those producing wholesale products for retailers.

-Order.co alleviates the supply constraints and visibility concerns that make it difficult for retailers to budget and procure goods in the indirect spend category.
+Order.co alleviates the supply constraints and visibility concerns that make it difficult for retailers to budget for and procure goods in the indirect spend category.
 With spend management and procurement automation software, they can get what they need to run every location and replace stockout items without falling victim to purchase price variances or inferior product substitutions.

 The platform offers many features to make procurement and spend management easier and more cost-efficient, including: